tpoisot/DataSharingPaper/DataSharing-MS.md

 - Journal policies, and referee expertise

-Several journals are now asking the authors to deposit the data in a public repository.
-This is mandatory for sequences (GenBank), and various journals recommend the use of TreeBase, DataDryad, or FigShare.
+Journals are in the best position to make things move [@Vision2010], because a scientist career depend on getting its papers accepted.
+Although when possible, a bottom-up approach sould always be prefered, some journals are now asking the authors to deposit their ecological data in a public repository [@Fairbairn2011 ; @Whitlock2010].
+This is mandatory for sequences in all journals (*GenBank*), and archiving of all data in TreeBase, DataDryad, or FigShare is becomning a common practice.
 The referees are, however, rarely asked to evaluate if the adequate data are released (*e.g.* network metrics and summary statistics instead of full networks), and even more rarely given access to the data during the evaluation process.

-[@Vision2010] Journals are in the best position to make things move
+ Ecological journals have policies in place

 - Evaluation for funding